Need to talk? Call 1800 882 436.

 What are toxic household products?

 We are surrounded by chemicals and toxins (poisons).
-They include pesticides in the garden, flame retardants on furniture, lead, mercury and some cleaning products.
+They include:

-If you breathe or swallow some chemicals, they can enter your bloodstream and pass to your baby via the placenta.
+If you breathe or swallow chemicals while pregnant — they can enter your bloodstream and pass to your baby via the placenta.

 Your baby can also be exposed to chemicals after they are born through your breastmilk.
 Or when they are a bit older and put objects in their mouth.